 On leaving, the players collected their coats and bags.
 At some point later they discovered a small bag of sand concealed in their coat or bag.
 The bag contained approximately 100,000 grains – one for each of the estimated victims of the Gulf War.

 “one of the most successful and advanced digital performances of the late 90s… a seminal experimental production fusing the technological complexity of hard science skills with a truly original artistic vision.”
 Steve Dixon, Digital Performance

 Blast Theory, 1999

-The piece is influenced by Jean Baudrillard’s assertion that the Gulf War did not take place because it was in fact a virtual event.
-Whilst remaining deeply suspicious of this kind of theoretical position Blast Theory recognise that this idea touches upon a crucial shift in our perception and understanding of the world around us.
+Whilst deeply suspicious of the kind of theoretical position asserted by Baudrillard, Blast Theory recognise that this idea touches upon a crucial shift in our perception and understanding of the world around us.
 It asserts that the role of the media, advertising and of the entertainment industries in the presentation of events is casually misleading at best and perniciously deceptive at worst.
 As Paul Patton says in an essay about Baudrillard, “the sense in which Baudrillard speaks of events as virtual is related to the idea that real events lose their identity when they attain the velocity of real time information, or to employ another metaphor, when they become encrusted with the information which represents them.”